victorgrubio/frontend-ecommerce-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.4.

+The REST API has been developed using Spring and it's available in [this repo!](https://github.com/victorgrubio/backend-ecommerce-springboot)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.